KevinMX/support-matrix/LicheePi4A/openKylin/README.md

 ### Logging into the System

-Login to the system via serial console.
+Logging into the system via serial console.

 Default username: `openkylin`
 Default password: `openkylin`